pawannn/codeshelf/README.md

-# 📚 Bookshelf - Bookmark & Project Manager for VS Code
+# 📚 CodeShelf - Bookmark & Project Manager for VS Code
 Lightweight project manager and bookmark extension for organizing and launching multiple projects inside VS Code.

 **Organize your projects.
 Own your workspace.**

-Bookshelf is a lightweight VS Code extension that helps you organize, group, and manage your local projects with sections and drag-and-drop support, all inside the Activity Bar.
+CodeShelf is a lightweight VS Code extension that helps you organize, group, and manage your local projects with sections and drag-and-drop support, all inside the Activity Bar.

 ---